 Cell replacement research: some recent examples

 Malin Parmar and others in Sweden and Italy have taken human skin cells and converted them directly into dopamine-producing neurons.
-Whether these neurons survive and improve the symptoms of the disease when transplanted into an animal is not yet known.
+Whether these neurons survive and improve the features of the disease when transplanted into an animal is not yet known.
 The long-term goal is to make dopamine-producing neurons from patients' own skin or hair cells.

 Disease and drug research: a recent example